Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 ## Functional Patterns in Domain Driven Design applied to Financial Models - Debasish Ghosh

-* Modelling in finantial
+* Modelling in financial
-* Introduced some algebra at a nice pace
+* Introduced some algebra at a nice pace, logically.
 * Financial with cool examples

 ## Naming things - Ian Barber